Midnight Lace: Plot

 Over the ensuing days, Kit becomes increasingly paranoid.
 After receiving another call, Kit encounters the mysterious gaunt man in her apartment, and screams in horror.
 Brian hears her screams and rushes to her apartment, but no intruder is located when police arrive.
-The next day, Kit spots the gaunt man again on the street and is pushed in front of a bus and is nearly killed.
+The next day, Kit spots the gaunt man again on the street.
+She is pushed in front of a bus and is nearly killed.
 Kit begs Peggy to lie to Tony that she has heard the voice of Kit's stalker on the phone, hoping to legitimize her story so that police will take her claims seriously.
 Peggy complies, but is rebuffed when Tony informs her that the phone has been disconnected all day.

 Tony and Bea become convinced Kit is delusional and send her to a psychiatrist.
 Tony finally agrees to embark on the trip to Venice.
 Before Tony leaves for a business meeting, the caller phones again.
 Tony has Byrnes surround the apartment building, hoping to catch the assailant, and pretends to leave.
 Meanwhile, Brian spots the gaunt man in a pub and follows him.
 In the darkened apartment, Kit is confronted by the gaunt man, but Tony attacks and incapacitates him.
 Kit assumes she is safe, only for Tony to reveal that he and Peggy conspired to torment Kit before killing her and staging her death as a suicide, with the motive of inheriting Kit's fortune to repay Tony's business debts.
 As Tony threatens to murder Kit, it is revealed that the intruder is in fact Peggy's estranged husband, who learned of her affair with Tony, and wants to kill her.
 Kit escapes the apartment by walking along the construction girders and scaffolding outside the balcony, just as Byrnes and Brian arrive.
-Brian helps Kit back into the apartment, where Byrnes reveals he discovered Tony's guilt after tapping their phone.
+Brian helps Kit to safety, while Byrnes reveals he discovered Tony's guilt after tapping their phone.